AGLN Fellowship Seminars

 This is the final seminar in the series of four and is the most introspective.
 In this seminar, Fellows share the results and lessons learned from their leadership ventures and explore issues of balancing work and family, community engagement and personal legacy.
 They are poised from here to engage in the next phase of their leadership and have begun their journey from success to significance.

-*Rather than this seminar, our Health Innovators and Pahara-Aspen Education Fellows attend a semnar exploring the values in tension in their respective fields.
+*Rather than this seminar, our Health Innovators, Pahara-Aspen Education Fellows, and Civil Society Fellows attend a seminar exploring the values in tension in their respective fields.